Plowing Sidewalks Snow Emergencies Free sand/salt

 The City of Ann Arbor’s winter road maintenance objective is to provide surfaces that are safe to use at reasonable speeds.
-This does not always mean surfaces are cleared to bare pavement.

 - Trunk line: defined by state and federal law; takes priority for snow control/removal; serves vital role in transportation and connect to highways.